lindhor/geoportal-server-catalog-wiki/Other-Configurations-For-Geoportal.md

  * Open geoportal\WEB-INF\classes\metadata\js\evaluator.js
  * Uncomment     //toKnownXslt: "metadata/xslt/qualifiedDCToISO19139v1.0.xslt" in the dc and oai_dc section.

+ It is possible to create/customize existing translator by
+ * Create a xslt translator and save it to geoportal\WEB-INF\classes\metadata\xslt
+ * In geoportal\WEB-INF\classes\metadata\js\evaluator.js, find the section for the metadata format where translation is desired, add "toKnownXslt" entry for the particular format to be translated.

   ### To show custom links
   (available from 2.6.1)
 This option enable custom links (e.g. thumbnail, project metadata, granules, ftp_download, http_download, etc.) to be shown separatelyinstead of just one "links" in search results for iso metadata